owainlewis/clojure-mail/README.md

 [clojure-mail "0.1.5"]
 ```

-A clojure library mainly aimed at parsing, downloading and reading
+A clojure library for parsing, downloading and reading
-email from Gmail servers (it works for private domains as well).
+email from Gmail servers.

 Possible uses for this library include machine learning corpus generation and
 command line mail clients.

-There are currently some issues with handling large volumes of mail
-(i.e hundreds or thousands of messages)

 ## Setup